Florence bringing 'catastrophic' flooding, mudslides as rivers rise in Carolinas

 Rainfall totals were stunning.

-In Swansboro, North Carolina, nearly 34 inches of rain had fallen by Sunday afternoon and 20 other places in North Carolina had at least 20 inches, according to the National Weather Service.
-Another 30 sites in North and Carolina had at least 10 inches.
+In Swansboro, North Carolina, nearly 34 inches (85 centimeters) of rain had fallen by Sunday afternoon and 20 other places in North Carolina had at least 20 inches, according to the National Weather Service.
+Another 30 sites in North and Carolina had at least 10 inches (25 centimeters).

-"Flood waters are still raging across parts of our state," Cooper said.
-"If you aren't watching for them, you are risking your life."

-Officials were warning residents not only to stay off the roads but also to avoid using GPS systems.

-"As conditions change, GPS navigation systems are not keeping up with the road closures and are directing people onto roads that are confirmed closed and/or flooded," the state Transportation Department said on Twitter.
+Water on the Cape Fear River near Chinquapin got so high that electronic instruments used to monitor flooding quit working after it became submerged, the U.S. Geological Survey said.
+The same thing happened on the Trent River.

-Still, there was some good news: Power outages in the Carolinas and Virginia were down to about 650,000 homes and businesses after reaching a high of about 910,000 as the hurricane plowed into the coast.
-Utilities said some could be out for weeks.
+Still, there was some good news: Power outages in the Carolinas and Virginia were down to about 580,000 homes and businesses after reaching a high of about 910,000 as the hurricane plowed into the coast.
+Utilities said some outages could last for weeks.

-Florence weakened to a tropical depression early Sunday and was crawling west at just 8 mph (13 kph).
-At 5 a.m., the storm was centered about 20 miles (35 kilometers) southwest of Columbia, South Carolina.
-Its winds were down to 35 mph (55 kph).

 In Goldsboro, North Carolina, home of Seymour Johnson Air Force Base, roads that frequently flood were already closed Saturday by rushing water.
 Dozens of electric repair trucks massed to respond to damage expected to hit central North Carolina as rainwater collected into rivers headed to the coast.